-In according to the OLA [RCOLA], each site may provide one or both of this kind of services.
-The GRID compute platforms supported in EGI are: ARC, CREAM, UNICORE and GLOBUS.
+According to the OLA [RCOLA], each site may provide one or both of this kind of services.
+The HTC compute platforms supported in EGI are: ARC, CREAM, UNICORE and GLOBUS.
 Since the UNICORE and GLOBUS resources are not published in the information system, for them we can provide only the number of the certified instances registered in the GOC-DB.